Environmental justice

-Environmental justice is a social movement that addresses injustice that occurs when poor or marginalized communities are harmed by hazardous waste, resource extraction, and other land uses from which they do not benefit.
-The movement has generated hundreds of studies showing that exposure to environmental harm is inequitably distributed.
-Additionally, many marginalized communities, including Black/racialized communities and the LGBTQ community, are disproportionately impacted by natural disasters.
+Environmental justice is a social movement that addresses perceived injustice which are alleged to occur when poor or marginalized communities are harmed by hazardous waste, resource extraction, and other land uses from which they do not benefit.
+The movement has generated hundreds of studies which contend exposure to environmental harm is inequitably distributed.
+Additionally, it is argued many marginalized communities, including Black/racialized communities and the LGBTQ community, are disproportionately impacted by natural disasters.

-Environmental justice is broadly defined as the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
+Environmental justice is broadly defined by proponents as fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
 Over time, scholars have elaborated multiple dimensions of the concept.

 The movement began in the United States in the 1980s.
 It was heavily influenced by the American civil rights movement and focused on environmental racism within rich countries.
 The movement was later expanded to consider gender, LGBTQ people, international environmental injustice, and inequalities within marginalized groups.
-As the movement achieved some success in rich countries, environmental burdens were shifted to the Global South (as for example through extractivism or the global waste trade).
+As the movement achieved some success in more developed countries, it was argued environmental burdens were shifted to the Global South (for example through extractivism or the global waste trade).
 The movement for environmental justice has thus become more global, with some of its aims now being articulated by the United Nations.
 The movement overlaps with movements for Indigenous land rights and for the human right to a healthy environment.